Update: ‘Silverado EV gets 170,000 reservations’ section updated.

 The Silverado EV features a frunk or an ‘eTrunk’ in GM parlance.
 The lockable, weatherproof compartment where you’d normally see a big internal combustion engine has enough space to accommodate a large hard-side suitcase plus many accessories.

 The Silverado EV looks almost like a normal pickup on the sides, featuring straight lines, trapezoidal fender flares, chunky rocker panels, etc. The huge 24-inch wheels in an extra-aerodynamic design are the only EV tell-tale sign here.

-The Chevy Silverado EV will probably be the first vehicle, at least in the U.S., available with factory-fitted 24-inch wheels.
+The Chevy Silverado EV is the first vehicle, at least in the U.S., available with factory-fitted 24-inch wheels.
 Even the outlandish Hummer EV Pickup doesn’t come with wheels larger than 22 inches.
 The Silverado EV RST First Edition GM showcased at the world premiere sported 24-inch wheels wrapped in Michelin LT275/50 R24 tires.
-The future is now, as GM Vice President of Global Design Michael Simcoe told Brembo Red back in 2019, that “where we are today now, an 18-inch wheel is a small wheel” and “24 and 26 (inch) are the sizes where we’re approaching.
+At the rear, things look pretty standard.
+The tail lamps flow out further onto the sides, and their clusters carry a techy design.

 Performance & Range

 The 2024 Chevrolet Silverado EV RST employs two motors, one at the front and one at the rear.
 In an optional ‘Wide Open Watts (WOW)’ mode, these motors can temporarily produce up to 754 hp and 785 lb.-ft. of torque.
 A 0-60 mph sprint in the Wide Open Watts mode takes just 4.5 seconds (GM-est.).
 This is similar to the Watts to Freedom (WTF) mode on the Hummer EV SUV and Pickup.